bnema/gart/README.md

 gart add ~/.config/hypr Hyprland
 ```

-To update a specific dotfile, use the `update` command followed by the name of the dotfile:
+To update/synchronize a specific dotfile, use the `sync` command followed by the name of the dotfile:
 ```
-gart update nvim
+gart sync nvim
 ```
 This will detect changes in the specified dotfile and save the updated version to your designated store directory.

-To update all the dotfiles specified in the `config.toml` file, simply run:
+To sync all the dotfiles specified in the `config.toml` file, simply run:
 ```
-gart update
+gart sync
 ```

 To list all the dotfiles currently being managed by Gart, use the `list` command: